 - Huge dining room and entertaining area on the top floor with beautiful marble tiles

 - The eeriest part was the cellar area or the downstairs.
-Here the floor was covered in sand a few inches deep and light shone down only through cracks.
+Here the floor was covered in sand a few inches deep and a light shone down only through cracks.
 If you dared me to spend the night down there I might wet myself.

 - Beautiful hotel rooms with walk-out balconies overlooking the mountains and some rice-paddies